langflow-ai/langflow/docs/docs/Components/components-tools.md

 # Tools

-Tools are typically connected to agent components.
+Tools are typically connected to agent components at the **Tools** port.
 Agents use LLMs as a reasoning engine to decide which of the connected tool components to use to solve a problem.

 Tools in agentic functions are, essentially, functions that the agent can call to perform tasks or access external resources.
 A function is wrapped as a `Tool` object, with a common interface the agent understands.